IBMZXPlore/documentation/README.md

-# documentation
+# IBM Z XPlore challenge documentation

-issues/suggestons regarding challenge documentation
+Reporting issues/improvements regarding challenge documentation

 Please raise an Issue if you want to report errors in challenge documents, or request updated or new features.